Accounting and tax in Italy

 - Joint Stock Limited companies (S.p.A.); and

-- Private limited companies (S.r.l.) with exceeding two of the following limits in 2 consecutive years (a)) total assets of: EUR 2 million; (b) sales and services revenues of: EUR 2 million; or (c) average number of employees during the year: 10, or should the S.r.l. control a company subject to statutory audit;
+- Private limited companies (S.r.l.) exceeding two of the following limits in 2 consecutive years (a)) total assets of: EUR 2 million; (b) sales and services revenues of: EUR 2 million; or (c) average number of employees during the year: 10, or should the S.r.l. control a company subject to statutory audit;

 - All companies drawing up consolidated financial statements;